 What to bring to Disneyland:

 - Double stroller…even if you only have 1 child!
-The extra seat is helpful when hauling massive amounts of STUFF.
+The extra seat is helpful when hauling massive amounts of STUFF and Disneyland does not have double strollers for rent.
 I absolutely love my Phil & Teds double stroller and will never own another stroller.
 I always leave the second seat on the stroller, even if only carrying one child because it holds so much stuff.
 Note: If you stay in the Suite Escapes condos like we did, they provide a single AND double stroller.
 We actually packed my double AND theirs into the park, and we used every square inch of both of them.

 - Rain poncho.
 Not just for rain, you'll want it for any ride that gets you wet.
 Dollar store ones are no good.
 But one step up from (even $2.50) is good enough!
 We bought ours for a few bucks at the Walmart near Disneyland, shown in the video above.
 We actually never ended up using ours because the water rides were all closed.
 But hey, better safe than sorry!